-Taking all of the above into account, the native preservation calculation is based on the remaining acreage of 14.42 acres (see Native Vegetation Table Below).
-The project will be required to preserve 25% of this acreage or a minimum of 3.61 acres.
-The project is currently proposing to preserve 3.61 acres of native habitat onsite; therefore it is compliant with the

-County LDC preservation requirements of section 3.05.07.
-The preserve lands may be in two different locations as currently exists with the wetland areas and so may need a variance to account for all of the preserve lands not being contiguous.
+Taking all of the above into account, the native preservation calculation is based on the remaining acreage of 13.88 acres (see Native Vegetation Table Below).
+The project will be required to preserve 25% of this acreage or a minimum of 3.47 acres.
+The project is currently proposing to preserve 3.61 acres of native habitat onsite; therefore it is compliant with the County LDC preservation requirements of section 3.05.07.
+The proposed preserve lands will be in two different locations in order to preserve the higher quality wetland areas and so will need a deviation from LDC 3.05.07.A.5 to account for all of the preserve lands not being interconnected or contiguous.